 Dr. Clifford Nass

-Clifford Nass is a co-founder and founding board member of TeachAIDS.
-He is the Thomas M. Storke Professor at Stanford University, with appointments in Communication, Computer Science, Education, Law, and Sociology.
-He is also director of the Communication between Humans and Interactive Media Lab and co-director of the Kozmetsky Global Collaboratory.
-He is author of three books – The Media Equation, Wired for Speech, and The Man Who Lied to His Laptop – and over 125 papers on social-psychological aspects of human-technology interaction and non-parametric statistics.
-He is the creator of the Computers Are Social Actors paradigm.
-He holds a Ph.D. in Sociology from Princeton University. email@example.com
+Clifford Nass was a co-founder and founding board member of TeachAIDS.
+He was the Thomas M. Storke Professor at Stanford University, with appointments in Communication, Computer Science, Education, Law, and Sociology.
+He was also director of the Communication between Humans and Interactive Media Lab and co-director of the Kozmetsky Global Collaboratory.
+He is the creator of the Computers Are Social Actors paradigm, and the author of three books – The Media Equation, Wired for Speech, and The Man Who Lied to His Laptop – as well as over 125 papers on social-psychological aspects of human-technology interaction and non-parametric statistics.
+He passed away on November 2, 2013, but his legacy lives on in his work.

 Co-Founder and Chairman

 Shuman Ghosemajumder is a co-founder and Chairman of TeachAIDS.
 He spent six years at Google, where he led global product management for protecting the $20+ billion annual revenue AdWords business against click fraud and other threats.
 He joined Google in 2003 as a product manager for AdSense, and helped grow that business to $2 billion in annual revenue.
 He also led the launch of Link Units to $100 million in first year revenue, and helped launch Gmail.
 He is the recipient of two Google Founders’ Awards, the company’s highest award.
 He holds an M.B.A. from the MIT Sloan School of Management. email@example.com